-✔ Four Different Programs, Plus Demo Option
+Three Different Programs, Plus a Demo Option

-When assigning the simulator to a student, the teacher selects one of three different 48-hour programs or a fourth program that simulates caring for a baby from a drug- or alcohol-addicted mother, which requires an additional $1\frac{1}{2}$ hours of care.
+The teacher selects one of three different 48-hour programs when assigning the simulator to a student.
 Each program includes a realistic number of times that the baby must be fed, burped, diapered, or given attention.
 Programs will repeat until the teacher resets the program.
 The demo option provides an accelerated demonstration of all the simulator's features to teach the correct way to care for the simulator.